Over 550 Amazon Employees Are Pressuring Leadership To Cut Advertising Ties With Breitbart

 - "I am a woman, immigrant, person of color.
 My employer needs to stand up to this site which is nothing but full of hate."

-- "When people find out I work at Amazon, the first question they ask is -"How can you justify working for Amazon when they advertise on a hate site?"
+- "When people find out I work at Amazon, the first question they ask is -'How can you justify working for Amazon when they advertise on a hate site?'"

 - "As a transgender woman, I find it deeply troubling that my employer has not yet pulled advertising from this site."